-Throughout my career as Clinical Psychologist I have stayed involved in clinical practice, teaching and research.
-After receiving my MSc in Clinical Psychology at the University of Amsterdam, the Netherlands in 2005, I moved to the United Kingdom (UK).
-I earned a MSc in Psychological Research, followed by a doctorate in Clinical Psychology at University of Oxford, and gained licensure in the UK.
-Joining my husband in his move from the Netherlands to the UK and later from the UK to California has required me to focus on (re) gaining clinical licensure in the different countries.
-I just completed accruing all clinical hours for licensure at Access Institute, a well renowned psychoanalytic therapy clinic in San Francisco.
-In September 2016 I started work as a postdoctoral research fellow with Dr. Jacques Barber and his lab at Adelphi University, New York.
-Here, I will continue to develop my research program on trans-theoretical mechanism of change in psychotherapy, including the coding and analyses of affect experiencing, defenses, learning style and other potential moderators and mediators of change.
+Throughout my career as a Clinical Psychologist I have stayed involved in clinical practice, teaching and research.
+After receiving my MSc in Clinical Psychology at the University of Amsterdam, the Netherlands in 2005, I earned a MSc in Psychological Research, followed by a doctorate in Clinical Psychology at University of Oxford, and gained licensure in the UK.
+I completed a postdoc at Access Institute, a well renowned psychoanalytic therapy clinic in San Francisco and worked as a postdoctoral researcher with Dr. Jacques Barber and his lab at Adelphi University, New York.
+In 2017 I became a full-time faculty at Ferkauf Graduate School of Psychology, Yeshiva University, New York.
+I am the co-lead of the psychodynamic track and teach courses on evidence-based psychodynamic psychotherapy, psychotherapy process, interpersonal psychotherapy and research design.

 Aafjes-van Doorn, K., Lilliengren, P., Cooper, A., Macdonald, J., & Falkenstrom, F. (in press).
 Patients’ affective processes in initial EDT sessions.
 Psychotherapy.